-There are three categories of methods to join copper tubing:
+There are several categories of methods to join copper tube and fittings:

 Solder or Brazed Joints